josemavarez11/User-Navigation-Tracker/readme.md

   For example, the implementation of the tracker in a React project created with CRA would be as follows:

-  In the index.js file import the tracker.js file:
+  In the index.js file import the tracker.ts file:

     import './utils/tracker.ts'

+> [!NOTE]
+> Make sure to install the necessary typescript dependencies for user agent and crypto-js data types.

+    npm i -D user-agent-data-types
+    npm i @types/crypto-js

   <image src="./img/sc_import.png" align="center" width="550px" height="200px" alt="screenshot import"/>